 You may also like these favorites too!

-I used Lion Brand Yarn Hometown USA yarn in Tweed, which is a chunky yarn that has a soft texture, which makes it perfect for a crochet scarf!
+To make this keyhole design work I wanted a soft yarn that would move easily and not be stiff.
+I used Lion Brand Yarn Hometown USA yarn in Tweed, which is a chunky yarn that has a soft texture, which makes it perfect for a crochet scarf like this design!

 I think you’ll love it too!

-You could use any chunky (6) yarn like Lion Brand Thick & Quick, Bernat Softee Chunky Yarn or Lion Brand Hometown to make your scarf extra warm & thick!
+If you can’t find the Hometown yarn you could use any super bulky #6 weight yarn like Lion Brand Thick & Quick or Bernat Softee Chunky Yarn to make your scarf extra warm & thick!

 Ready to Get Started?